hmxmilohax/rock-band-3-deluxe/readme.md

 # Install

-**If you're jumping here from somewhere and you haven't read the above, make sure you follow [Setup](#setup) first.**
+*If you're jumping here from somewhere and you haven't read the above, make sure you follow [Setup](#setup) first.*

 ## Xenia Emulator

-Xenia is the most convenient way for us to test our mods, and we reccomend you do so if you ever decide to contribute to this project.
+Xenia is the most convenient way for us to test our mods, and we recommend you do so if you ever decide to contribute to this project.

 To install on Xenia, first extract your vanilla Rock Band 3 game disc and extract **ONLY** the *contents* of the `gen` folder in `\_build\xbox\gen`.